JovemPedr0/JovemPedr0/README.md

    - I'm in the second year of Computer Engineering at [UFPB](http://ci.ufpb.br/).
    - Reseacher at <a href="https://laser.ci.ufpb.br/en/">LaSER</a>.<br/>
    - Vice President and Volunteer Researcher at <a href="https://github.com/RAS-UFPB">IEEE RAS UFPB</a>.<br/>
+   - I have interest in Robotics, AI and Operations Research.

 <div align="center">
   <a href="https://github.com/JovemPedr0">